frank07080/Paper-Implement-Magnitude-Based-Weight-Pruning/README.md

 Instead of iterate over the process of pruning and retraining, we do pruning once and iterate retraining.

-Result: We pruned a total of X parameters with a loss of accuracy of X%
+Result: We pruned a total of 9065 parameters with an only loss of accuracy of 2%